Python

 Other contributions

-Submitted a bug fix for integration with aspell, spellchecking C++ library.
-Several years ago Leo switched from aspell to PyEnchant.
+Submitted a bug fix for integration with Aspell, a spell-checking library for C++.
+Several years ago, Leo switched from Aspell to PyEnchant.

 Python, C++.

-Submitted code patches to Apache Axis to improve AxisFault logging and provided a workaround.
+Submitted code patches to Apache Axis to improve AxisFault logging and provided a temporary workaround.

 Java.

-Filed bug reports against Java Swing, JBoss, and several others Java tools and libraries.
+Filed bug reports against Swing, JBoss, and several others Java tools and libraries.

 View comments.